nhoening/fjd/README.md

     $ fjd-recruiter hire <number of workers>

   * Put jobs in the queue.
 You do this by putting a file per job in the ``jobqueue`` directory.
-I'll talk about the details of thesejob files in a minute.
+I'll talk about the details of these job files in a minute.

   * Then, start a dispatcher::